ECE-FIG/WhereToGo/README.md

 Once you have Docker installed, open up a terminal in the project root directory and run `docker build -t wtg .`

-After the build finishes, run `docker run -d -p 5000:5000 wtg` to start the flask server.
+After the build finishes, run `docker run -d -p 5000:5000 wtg` to start the gunicorn server.

 Now, run `docker-machine ip` to get the IP address of where the server is hosted.
 Visit this address in a web browser and append `:5000` to it to access the site (e.g. 192.168.99.100:5000).